 While streaming stuff might be the only way to reach your audience in these strange times, that doesn’t necessarily make it a great format.
 In fact so much of our lives have been moved online by the current quarantine, that this may be grounds for a particularly critical evaluation of new content.
 We have seen interesting ideas emerge, and have enjoyed a wealth of invitations to watch new stuff.
 It has been a comfort, but also a distraction.

 We are fortunate that Wrap so far seems unlikely to be devastated by the cancelation of productions.
 We understand that other people are badly affected by the Corona crisis.
 We would love to help facilitate discussions, projects and events that consciously relate to some of the following questions and imagine bold solutions:

-- In a time where so much of life is based on interactions with a screen, are we really happy to accept the dominant online culture established by massive corporations, in which distraction is a virtue (to name but one of the nefarious facts)?
+- In a time where so much of life is based on interactions with a screen, are we really happy to accept the dominant online culture established by massive corporations, in which distraction is a virtue (to name but one of many sinister motives)?

 - Is it OK to bail out big industries on their own terms when they belong to an out-dated world order that needs to stop?

 - Are we happy with current intellectual property and patent laws (responsible for extortionate charges for medicine, as well as fuelling consumer culture by promoting proprietary hardware/software solutions?

 - Is it OK for disused buildings to be bought and sold as a means for billionaires to grow capital, when hundreds of thousands of people are forced into dangerous refugee camps and inhumane conditions?